Group Tutoring Vs One-on-One: How It Compares For Cost & Effectiveness

 Ensure tutoring content and curriculum align with your school

-Blending both group tutoring and one to one tutoring
+Blending both group tutoring and one-on-one tutoring

-Group tutoring may be the right choice for some of your pupils.
-But, for most, one to one tutoring makes a larger impact on learning outcomes and is more cost effective.
-Time and money are both priorities within school so it is important to make decisions that will have maximum impact.Â
+Group tutoring may be the right choice for some of your students.
+But, for most, one-on-one tutoring makes a larger impact on learning outcomes and is more cost effective.
+Time and money are both priorities within school, so it is important to make decisions that will have maximum impact.

 Group tutoring FAQs